gagan3012/T5-Summarization/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── processed      <- The final, canonical data sets for modeling.
+    │   └── raw            <- The original, immutable data dump.
+    │
+    ├── eval.dvc           <- The end of the data pipeline - evaluates the trained model on the test dataset.
+    │
+    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── notebooks          <- Jupyter notebooks.
+Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.